-These are some of the factors that financial advisors (hopefully) review as they review client portfolios.
+These are some of the factors that financial advisors (hopefully) consider as they review client portfolios.

-This type of review should be done at least annually and I generally suggest that investors review their allocation no more often than quarterly so perhaps the full-blown portfolio review would not be done each time you do a rebalancing review.
+This type of review should be done at least annually and I generally suggest that investors review their allocation no more often than quarterly.

 Helps you stay on track with your financial plan